ctp-eos/ctp-sci-courses/08: The New Science of Higher Self & Aspects/The New Science of Higher Self & Aspects.md

 3) Higher Self Group C-energy Frequency (HSGCF)
 4) Bleed Through of Aspects Memories
 5) Bleed Through of Aspects Thoughts
-6) Meeting and Connecting With Aspects in C-DomainLesson
+6) Meeting and Connecting With Aspects in C-Domain

 **Lesson 5: Benefits To You From Your Aspects**
 1) Your State Of Mind Thanks to Your Aspects